Nonsuch Park

 Nonsuch Park /ˈnʌnˌsʌtʃ/ is a public park between Stoneleigh, Cheam, and Ewell in the borough of Epsom and Ewell in Surrey, England.
-It is adjacent to the boundary of the London Borough of Sutton.
-It is the last surviving part of the Little Park of Nonsuch, a deer hunting park established by Henry VIII of England surrounding the former Nonsuch Palace.
+It borders the London Borough of Sutton.
+It is the last surviving part of the Little Park of Nonsuch, a deer hunting park established by Henry VIII surrounding the former Nonsuch Palace.

 The western regions of the larger adjacent Great Park of Nonsuch became known as Worcester Park after the 4th Earl of Worcester was appointed Keeper of the Great Park in 1606.

 The park contains Nonsuch Mansion, also known as Nonsuch Park House.
-Every Saturday a 5 kilometre parkrun event, Nonsuch Parkrun, takes place within the park.
-Nonsuch Park is open to pedestrians 24 hours a day, but the 3 vehicular entrances are locked at night.

 History

 Early history

 There is evidence of a possible Iron Age settlement towards the southern side of the park which was identified during road construction in 1939.
 Pits and hearths containing Iron Age pottery, burnt flints and a spindlewhorl were found, though subsequent archaeological surveys in 1993–1995 revealed no traces of earthworks or surface finds.

 The Roman road Stane Street passed along the northwestern boundary of what is now Nonsuch Park (the modern day London Road/A24) on its way from London to Chichester via the nearby spring at Ewell.

 The village of Cuddington was located within the current Nonsuch Park.
 It appears in Domesday Book of 1086 as Codintone.
 Its domesday assets were: 5 hides; 1 mill worth 3 shillings; and 9 ploughs.
 It rendered £9 12s.
 Its total population was recorded as 28 households.

 Part of the Medieval (possibly Early Medieval or even Roman) trackway Vicarage Lane passes through the southwest of the park from Ewell Castle School towards the site of Nonsuch Palace and would have originally passed through the village of Cuddington.
 The track is now considerably sunken but is still a public right of way.